bdnorris/DES-340/lectures/lecture15-images.md

 However you pronounce it, <abbr title="Graphics Interchange Format">GIF</abbr>s or `.gif` files are now primarily used for animation.
 There are better ways of doing animation on the web, but GIFs can still be a good choice because they're so easy to implement and work just about anywhere.

 When creating an animated GIF, you're basically creating a frame-based animation file.
 This means it's a series of full graphics.
-For this reason, long or large GIFs can actually get pretty large.
+For this reason, long or large GIFs can actually grow to pretty large file size.

 There were uses for non-animated `.gif` files.
-They are compressed even more than `.jpg` files because they had a strictly limited color pallette.
+They are compressed even more than `.jpg` files because they had a strictly limited color palette.
 They also supported some transparency.
 However, those benefits have mostly been duplicated and improved by PNG files.

 ### Png